 The end point of the trek is Sangla in Himachal Pradesh which is located in the Kinnaur district of Himachal Pradesh.

 There is a bus in the afternoon (around 1400 Hrs) from Sangla to Rekong Peo and from there you can get a bus to Shimla next morning, 0700 Hrs.
-But to get seats in the season, you should reach the bus stand substantially earlier than bus departure time.
-Please find the HRTC timetable link below:
+But to get seats in season, you should reach the bus stand substantially earlier than bus departure time.
+Please find the hrtc time table link below: http://www.hrtc.org.in/bus-timetable-kinnaur.php Or you can take a bus/shared taxi from Sangla to Rampur.
+Good luxury buses are available from Rampur to Shimla at a good frequency.
+Shimla is well connected to Delhi via Volvo buses and air.
+You can also use many shared cab options from Sangla to Shimla.
+Quite a few people board shared taxis from Sangla to Shimla that are easily available in the morning.
+Our team would also help you in arranging the transport from Sangla, so it should not be a big worry.

 The last railhead from Sangla is Shimla but there is only a toy train from Shimla to Kalka.
 The toy train is a fun experience if you have time but if you are lacking time, then choose a taxi or bus to reach Kalka from where you can get fast trains like Shatabdi for Delhi.
-Shimla to Kalka is a 2.5-3 hrs journey via road (90 Km)
+Shimla to Kalka is a 2.5-3 hrs journey via road (90 Kms).

 The nearest airport to Sangla is in Shimla.
 The air connectivity has been recently revived with UDAN scheme from GOI.
 Limited subsidized seats for Shimla - Delhi route are available but you need to book very early for that.